kpatc/Portofolio/README.md

 ## 🖼️ Project Structure
 - `index.html` - The main landing page.
-- `css/` - Stylesheets for the website.
-- `js/` - JavaScript files for interactive elements.
-- `images/` - Contains images used in the portfolio.
+- `css_JS_IMG/` - Stylesheets for the website JavaScript files for interactive elements Contains images used in the portfolio

 ## 🚀 How to Use
 To run this project locally: